bdeckard92/dupUT/01-Class-Content/10-OOP/01-Activities/Git-Guide/README.md

    git commit -m "initial commit"
    ```

-3. Checkout a new branch called `dev` and create a new file with the following commands:
+3. Checkout a new branch called `dev` and create a new file using the following commands:

   ```sh
    git checkout -b dev